What is RTP and why understand it

 - High RTP + low volatility - frequent but small wins

-- Low RTP - in any case, the game is potentially less profitable
+- Low RTP - either way, the game is potentially less profitable

 Where to look for RTP?

-Ways to find RTP of a specific game:
+Ways to find the RTP of a specific game:

 - 3. On specialized portals and aggregators (SlotCatalog, AskGamblers, etc.)